Namsos (town)

-Namsos is a town and the administrative center of Namsos municipality in Trøndelag county, Norway.
+Namsos is a town and the administrative center of Namsos Municipality in Trøndelag county, Norway.
 It is located on the north side of the mouth of the river Namsen, where it flows into Namsenfjorden.
 The village of Spillum lies across the river on the south side.

 The Norwegian County Road 17 runs through the town and just east of the town is Namsos Airport, Høknesøra.
 The town was the terminus of the Namsos Line from 1933 until its closure in 2002.
 The town is the site of the Namsos Hospital which serves the whole region.
 Namsos Church is located in the town centre.

-The 4.66 km2 town has a population (2018) of 8,413 and a population density of 1807 PD/km2.
+The 4.66 km2 town has a population (2024) of 8,422 and a population density of 1807 PD/km2.

 History

 The village of Namsos was declared to be a ladested in 1845.
-At that time, it was separated from the municipality of Vemundvik of which it was a part prior to that time.
-The new town (Ladested Namsos) had 591 inhabitants and the rest of Vemundvik was then called Namsos herred or Namsos landdistrikt and it had 908 residents after the split.
+At that time, it was separated from Vemundvik Municipality of which it was a part prior to that time.
+The new town, Ladested Namsos had 591 inhabitants and the rest of Vemundvik Municipality was then renamed Namsos herred (or Namsos landdistrikt) and it had 908 residents after the split.

-Areas of Vemundvik lying adjacent to the town of Namsos were later annexed by the town on numerous occasions.
+Areas of Namsos herred lying adjacent to the town of Namsos were later annexed by the town on numerous occasions as the town grew.
 On 1 January 1882, an area with 109 inhabitants was moved to the town.
 On 1 July 1921 an area with 927 inhabitants was again transferred to Namsos.
 Then, on 1 July 1957, another area with a population of 6 was transferred to Namsos.

-In 1940, the town was bombed in the Namsos Campaign.
+In 1940, the town was bombed in the Namsos Campaign during World War II.